wdbm/abstraction/README.md

 # upcoming

 Under consideration is a requirement for arcodex to ensure the existence of a response to an utterance before saving to database.
-Under consideration is changing from SkFlow to TF Learn.
+In progress is changing from SkFlow to TF Learn.

 # related projects